Water-Melon/Melon/docs/book/en/log.md

 `none` is different from other levels.
 Under this level, the content of all log output is completely the content of `msg` without any prefix information, such as: date, process number, file name, function name, line number Wait.

-This function needs to be used after `mln_core_init` or its callback function.
-It will be an error to use it before `mln_core_init`, because the log related components have not been initialized at this time.
+This function needs to be used after `mln_framework_init` or its callback function.
+It will be an error to use it before `mln_framework_init`, because the log related components have not been initialized at this time.